 Health Levers Across the Life Course

-With funding from the Robert Wood Johnson Foundation, the National Academy of Medicine and Division of Behavioral and Social Sciences and Education will hold two expert meetings to identify a set of activities to design a longitudinal birth cohort study across the life course.
-These meetings will draw on The National Children’s Study 2014: An Assessment, which was a joint project of the Committee on National Statistics and the Board on Children, Youth, and Families.
-In addition to engaging a diverse array of stakeholders from academia, philanthropy, local communities, industry, and government, the meetings will include discussions on how to design a national longitudinal cohort study that is multidisciplinary, focuses on the main drivers of health, engages communities, employs a diverse set of data sources, and includes innovative techniques in data analysis.
-The discussions will include how to use the findings from such a study to improve and direct resources toward improvements in the drivers of health.
-The final product will be a set of National Academy of Medicine Perspectives papers, to be completed after the last meeting.
+With funding from the Robert Wood Johnson Foundation, the National Academy of Medicine and Division of Behavioral and Social Sciences and Education held two expert meetings to identify a set of activities to design a longitudinal birth cohort study across the life course.
+These meetings drew on The National Children’s Study 2014: An Assessment, which was a joint project of the Committee on National Statistics and the Board on Children, Youth, and Families.
+In addition to engaging a diverse array of stakeholders from academia, philanthropy, local communities, industry, and government, the meetings included discussions on how to design a national longitudinal cohort study that is multidisciplinary, focuses on the main drivers of health, engages communities, employs a diverse set of data sources, and includes innovative techniques in data analysis.
+The discussions included how to use the findings from such a study to improve and direct resources toward improvements in the drivers of health.
+The final product is a set of National Academy of Medicine Perspectives papers.
 The goal is to provide input into, and catalyze action for improvements in the design of future longitudinal birth cohort studies.

 Timely Permanency for Children

-With funding from the Dave Thomas Foundation for Adoption, experts working in policy, practice, research, and philanthropy settings will convene to discuss data on foster care children including time to permanency and their health and well-being.
-In addition, key gaps in the research will be discussed and potential policy solutions highlighted to achieve more timely permanence.
+With funding from the Dave Thomas Foundation for Adoption, experts working in policy, practice, research, and philanthropy settings met to discuss data on foster care children including time to permanency and their health and well-being.
+In addition, key gaps in the research were discussed and potential policy solutions were highlighted to achieve more timely permanence.
 Potential directions for a consensus study were discussed.
 For more information, contact Natacha Blain at email@example.com.

 Social Justice and Health Equity